 - With the purpose of handing over the child born as a result

 It is important to keep in mind that, under UK law, the surrogate will be considered the legal mother of the child.

-United Kingdom as many countries consider that the woman who gives birth is the legal mother applying the Roman-law principle mater semper certa est, which means the mother is always certain.
+Like many other countries, United Kingdom considers that the woman who gives birth is the legal mother applying the Roman-law principle mater semper certa est, which means the mother is always certain.
 In short, it means that the mother of a child is always known.

-In order to become legal parent, you have to follow theses steps:
+In order to become a parent legally, you have to follow these steps: